khuedoan/horus/README.md

 Always free (as in beer) multicloud infrastructure.
 Can be used for personal use, student projects, or even start up PoC.

+We will mostly use Oracle Cloud because they have the most generous free tier.

 - An S3 bucket for Terraform backend
-- Multicloud Kubernetes (k3s) cluster
+- A Kubernetes cluster (4 nodes with 1 ARM core and 6 GB of memory)
+- Databases:
+  - Firestore
+  - Azure Cosmos DB
+- Bandwidth:
+  - Unlimited inbound transfer
+  - Inbound transfer (per month):
+    - Oracle Cloud: 10 TB (yes, **Terabytes**)
+    - Google Cloud: TODO
-  - Wireguard VPN
+    - AWS: TODO
-- Databases
+    - Azure: 5 GB

 ## Get started

-The default set up will creates all resources on all major cloud providers.
+The default set up will creates all resources.

 ### Prerequisites

+- Fork this repository because you will need to customize it for your needs.
+- A credit/debit card to register for the accounts.
+- Basic knowledge on Terraform and Ansible (optional, but will help a lot)

 Create initial configurations, it will prompt you for the information.